Electives & Seminars

 School-based Psychotherapy (child-focused)

-Interns who participate in the Madison Metropolitan School District rotation will spend one day at week at Sandburg Elementary School on Madison’s northeast side or at Madison East High School.
+Interns who participate in the Madison Metropolitan School District rotation will spend one day at week at Sandburg Elementary School on Madison’s northeast side.
 Sandburg serves a diverse and high-need population and provides dual-language immersion programming for children from 4K to 5th grade.
-Madison East High School is a large public high school serving a diverse community with multiple mental health needs.
-Supervisors: Jason Horowitz, PhD, and Rene Staskal, PhD.
+Priority for participation is given to students without health insurance or with significant barriers to obtaining health care.
+Supervisors: Jason Horowitz, PhD.
+Location: Sandburg Elementary School.

 Sex Therapy (adult-focused)